Are you in the process of starting a business and looking to form a Limited Liability Company (LLC)? If so, you’ve come to the right place.

 - The agent must generally be available during normal business hours at the address provided to receive service of process

-While many LLC owners opt to fulfill this role themselves, some owners choose to hire resident agent services like Northwest Registered Agent.
+While many LLC owners opt to fulfill this role, some hire a resident agent service.
 Utilizing a resident agent service ensures that your LLC adheres to state requirements while offering an added layer of convenience and confidentiality since the owner’s personal address isn’t disclosed in public records.

 Note that the resident agent will have to agree in writing to serve as the LLC’s Resident Agent.